sewdough/disquest/README.md

 - **Centralized configuration** - Organized settings for easier maintenance
 - **State management** - Proper handling of quest progression and completion

-## How to Run It
+## Usage (Local Client)
-First, almost every video related quest can be handled in the browser client, but for quests requiring you to play games, you *will* need the discord dev branch (Canary) as the developer console is locked behind it and is not available in the normal stable branch of Discord.
+First, almost every video related quest can be handled in the browser client, but for quests requiring you to play games, you *will* need the Discord dev branch (Canary) as the developer console is locked behind it and is not available in the normal stable branch of Discord.
 You can get this here: https://canary.discord.com/

 ### Quick Start